stormshield/azure-templates/sns/sns-4-nics/README.md

 ## Next configuration steps:

-* Setup Filtering and NAT masquerading for the Private subnet on the SNS appliance
+* Setup Filtering and NAT masquerading for the Private subnets on the SNS appliance
-* Deploy servers in the private subnet
+* Deploy servers in the private subnets
 * Configure NAT redirection to publish services